rayk/wrkateedge/README.md

 _Those things/challenges that we have explicit excluded from this reference implementation for the sake of brevity_

 - Beyond data bind to the GUI Widget and dependency management, issues of animations and other UI/UX are non-goals.
-- Persistence and serialisation optimisation are non-goals.
+- Persistence and serialization optimization are non-goals.

 ### Assumptions
-_Those things/challenges which we have assumed generally accepted solutions shall deliver._
+_Those things/challenges which we have assumed a generally accepted solutions shall deliver, hence is not included in this reference implementation._

 - Mono-repo for all code. ~ [Melos](https://melos.invertase.dev/)
 - All libraries declared in the pubspec.yaml are the minimum required to deliver the reference implementation.
 - Environment config secrets are handled via a service like Doppler or similar, pushed into variables at build time.
 - IDE environment is IntelliJ.
 - Gui Localization is handled in the standard flutter way ~ [il18](https://docs.flutter.dev/accessibility-and-localization/internationalization)
-- Data Mo
+- Data Model will be handled using DDD Principles.

 ## Documentation